top of page

 • 3 min read

-Gastrointestinal (GI) diseases in Scottish Fold Cats are one of the most common health concerns seen in cats.
-From mild tummy upsets to chronic digestive disorders, GI diseases can affect a cat’s comfort, nutrient absorption, and overall quality of life.
-As a breeder and caregiver, I believe that education is one of the most important tools we can give to cat owners.
+Gastrointestinal (GI) diseases in Scottish Fold Cats are among the most common health issues faced by cat owners.
+From mild tummy troubles to chronic digestive disorders, GI diseases can significantly impact a cat's comfort, nutrient absorption, and overall quality of life.
+As a breeder and caregiver, I believe that education is one of the most important tools we can provide to cat owners.
+This article will help you understand what GI diseases are, common symptoms, possible causes, and when to seek veterinary care.

 What Are Gastrointestinal (GI) Diseases in Scottish Fold Cats?

 The gastrointestinal system includes the mouth, esophagus, stomach, small intestine, large intestine (colon), rectum, and anus.
 GI diseases occur when any part of this system is irritated, inflamed, infected, or not functioning properly.
+GI problems can be categorized as:

 • Acute – sudden onset, often short-term